BlackDice/scent/readme.md

 You may have heard about term *dependency injection*.
 It's rather simple but powerful idea.
 Scent engine provides this to power up systems more easily.
 As you may have noticed earlier, system initializer function isn't initially expecting any arguments.
 Since each system is different and has different needs, it would be cumbersome to have fixed arguments in there.

-	System 'powerful', (engine) ->
+	System 'powerful', ($engine) ->

 Engine will analyze the name of arguments you have used for function declaration and provide configured values upon its invocation.
 Order of the arguments or their number doesn't matter here.
 There are two injections that are provided for you by default.
 First can be seen in example above, it's engine instance.

+Note the `$` prefix.
+If you are about to minify your code, there is usually some kind of shortening variable names.
+This would obviously break dependency injection here since it is based on variable names.
+We recommend it as good practice to prefix all injected variables so you can tell your minifier what variables should stay in place.
+Without prefix you would be keeping all occurrences of *engine* which might be quite a lot.

 ##### Asynchronous system

 Second built-in injection is named `done` and once used in system initializer arguments, it marks the system as *asynchronous*.
 It is expected from you to call this callback whenever the system is ready.

-	System 'async', (done) ->
+	System 'async', ($done) ->
-		makeAsyncCall(done)
+		makeAsyncCall($done)

 Callback is error-first style and in case you pass anything truthy there, it will interrupt engine start and the result is propagated to callback from `start` method.
 Any arguments beside first one are ignored (at least for now).